 - Business Resource Group (BRG) are a vital component of our strategy.
-We now support seven employee and field led BRGs (DiverseAbilities, Indigenous, Women, 2SLGBTQIA+, Black Advisory Council, Pan-Asian and Green), aligning their programs and initiatives to support IGM's DE&I strategy and business priorities; - 90% of our employees have completed inclusive behaviours training; - continuing on our journey towards reconciliation, and our commitment to the Truth and Reconciliation Commission's (TRC) Calls to Action we partnered with Reconciliation Education and First Nations University of Canada to provide 4 Seasons of Reconciliation training to all employees and field members.
-This also included time to reflect and honor National Day for Truth and Reconciliation in the workplace and in the community. - we established new community partnerships, including Ascend Canada, Indigenous Works and The Canadian Aboriginal and Minority Supplier Council (CAMSC) while deepening relationships with our more than twenty-five existing community partners. - CEOs and the CEO's direct reports have specific objectives related to diversity, equity, and inclusion that are tied to their compensation. - consistent focus on increasing self-identification rates has resulted in 74% of our employees completing their diversity profiles in 2022. - enhancing accountability for our Diversity, Equity & Inclusion goals for all employees with direct reports as part of their annual short-term incentive objectives.
+Membership grew 300% year over year across all seven employee and field led BRGs (DiverseAbilities, Indigenous, Women, 2SLGBTQIA+, Black Advisory Council, Pan-Asian and Green), aligning their programs and initiatives to support IGM's DE&I strategy and business priorities; - continuing on our journey towards reconciliation, and our commitment to the Truth and Reconciliation Commission's (TRC) Calls to Action we partnered with Reconciliation Education and First Nations University of Canada to provide 4 Seasons of Reconciliation training to all employees and field members.
+To date, more than 1,500 employees have participated in the learning opportunity. - we established a new community partnership with Disability: IN while continuing our important relationships with our more than twenty-five existing community partners. - CEOs and the CEO's direct reports have specific objectives related to diversity, equity, and inclusion that are tied to their compensation. - consistent focus on increasing self-identification rates has resulted in 83% of our employees completing their diversity profiles in 2023. - enhancing accountability for our Diversity, Equity & Inclusion goals for all employees with direct reports as part of their annual short-term incentive objectives.